 What am I giving up when I refinance my federal student loans?

-Still, all federal loans come with unique benefits that you stand to lose, such as:
+All federal loans come with unique benefits that you stand to lose, such as:

 - Federal forgiveness programs.
-Professionals like public servants, teachers, nurses and members of the military are eligible to have their a portion of their student debt forgiven through federal programs.
+Professionals like public servants, teachers, nurses and members of the military are eligible to have a portion of their student debt forgiven through federal programs.

 - Loan repayment assistance.
 Doctors, lawyers and other healthcare professionals may be able to pay off part of their loans through select programs.